jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

 So, I would dare to invite those who keep the .NET Framework image in their minds, to just give a try to the "other" .NET and assess again if it could be a good choice to them.

-# What does .NET 8 cover?
+# An excerpt of the changes/improvements in .NET 8

 .NET 8 is a cross-platform framework that covers different scenarios, such as:
  - Web development (special mention to Blazor, the WASM framework that allows to build web applications with C#)